-If a vaccine produces antibodies - it's deemed "Effective!"
+If clinical testing shows a vaccine produces antibodies, it's deemed "Effective!"

-But, what’s lacking in that scientific study, is a measurement of duration.
+What’s lacking in that study though is a measurement of duration.
 How long does the body retain that vaccine induced antibody level?
-Duration is a pretty critical factor in determining how effective a vaccine is, so why is duration never studied?
+Duration is one pretty critical factor in determining how effective a vaccine might be, so why is duration never studied?

 Most clinical trials only measure the antibody levels of participating individuals for a few weeks, or months following vaccination.
 For many vaccinated individuals who have had their antibody titers tested later in life, they’ve discovered that their titer markers declined significantly or disappeared completely, within 2-10 years.

-This means that vaccine effectiveness has been grossly exaggerated.
-Today, when people say "Vaccines work!" they believe that means "Vaccines create Immunity!" or herd immunity, etc. All those phrases have often been used so often, interchangeably, and the phrase interchange has been showcased by the highest levels of government.
+Those facts mean that vaccine effectiveness has been grossly exaggerated.
+Today, when people say "Vaccines work!" they believe that statement means "Vaccines create Immunity!" (or Herd immunity! etc).
+All those phrases have been used so often, interchangeably, and the phrase interchange has been showcased by the highest levels of government.
 One example can be witnessed during education provided by the CDC.
-During a webinar on measles, the nurse educator suggests that prior receipt of "two measles vaccines," is "evidence of immunity."
+During a webinar on measles, the nurse educator repeatedly states that prior receipt of "two measles vaccines," is "evidence of immunity."

-To scientifically conclude that vaccines create immunity, clinical trials would have to be designed to test and measure immunity.
+In contrast, to scientifically conclude that vaccines cause and create immunity, clinical trials would have to be designed to test and measure immunity.
 Such study has NEVER been conducted.
-The studies have only ever measured antibodies.
+Nearly all vaccine clinical trials focused their targeted measurement solely on antibodies.
 That is the case for all childhood vaccines used in the United States and Canada.

-Let's look at what the Centers for Disease Control and Prevention (CDC) has to be say to about whooping cough vaccination.
-Their website states:
+Let's look at vaccine messaging, from sources that the public has come to trust completely, starting with statements made by Centers for Disease Control and Prevention (CDC) about whooping cough vaccination.
+The CDC website states:

 Whooping cough vaccines are effective, but unfortunately the protection they provide is not long lasting.

 We regularly hear that 95% of the population needs to be vaccinated to maintain herd immunity.
 Nova, of PBS, lists figures on their website from research published in 1993, research that provided "immunity thresholds."
-PBS explained these "thresholds" as meaning "the minimum percentage of immune individuals a community needs to prevent an outbreak."
-Again, they are using the word "immune" to mean "vaccinated."
-The immunity threshold for whooping cough is listed at 92-94%.
+The immunity threshold, or vaccination coverage believed required to protect against whooping cough, is listed as 92-94%.

-According to the CDC, between 1962 and 1985, vaccination coverage ranged between 63.6% and 77.9%, and yet there wasn't mass hysteria over illness outbreaks or low vaccination rates.
-Looking at the last two decades of data, 1996-2016, coverage ranges from 93.7% to 96.2%.
-So PBS' immunity threshold has been maintained for the entire two decades.
+According to the CDC, between 1962 and 1985, vaccination coverage ranged between 63.6% and 77.9%, and yet there wasn't mass hysteria over illness outbreaks or low vaccination rates during that time.
+Looking at the last two decades of data, 1996-2016, vaccination coverage ranged between 93.7% and 96.2%.
+So PBS' immunity threshold has been maintained for the entire last two decades.
 That data was for infants receiving 3 doses of vaccine.
 Looking at the data on children who have received a 4th dose of vaccine, we have never ever hit a 95% coverage rate.
 Coverage ranges between 81.1% and 85.7%.
 The last two decades of data (1996 - 2016) show we've maintained the highest rates of vaccination coverage in history, with 13 of those years achieving 95% coverage or better, for children receiving 3 doses of vaccine.

-So despite reaching the highest vaccination rates in history, it's only now that we have mass hysteria over outbreaks and our current "meager" vaccination coverage.
-Why was there no hysteria before, when coverage was substantially less.
+So despite having reached the highest vaccination rates in history, it's only now that we have mass hysteria over outbreaks and our current "meager" vaccination coverage.
+Why was there no hysteria in decades past, when coverage was substantially less?

 A report prepared by the CDC, which evaluated the percentage of kindergarteners who were appropriately vaccinated based on the Government recommended vaccination schedule of 2013, shows that:

-If you reflect media reporting from any given day, and if you reflect on the data provided by the health authority, you realize that their statements all completely contradict each other.
+Now then, if you reflect on the media reporting of any given day, and if you reflect on the data provided by the health authority, you realize that their statements actually all completely contradict each other.
 I'll spell it out for you.

-We've been vaccinating against whooping cough for 70 years, and it's only been the last 2+ decades that infant vaccination has reached historical highs, hitting 95% coverage many of those years.
+We've been vaccinating against whooping cough for 70 years, and it's only been in the last 2+ decades that infant vaccination has reached historical highs, hitting 95% coverage for many of those years.
 The CDC's reporting shows that vaccination coverage is also high in the kindergartener population (likely also hitting historical highs).
-But media regularly reports that the number of anti-vaxxing parents are higher than ever before.
+But media regularly reports that the number of anti-vax parents are higher than ever before, and their numbers are dangerously growing.

 One of the reports has to be false.

-Media always states that low vaccination rates will cause massive outbreaks resulting in massive numbers of fatalities.
+Media always states that 95% of the population needs to be immune, otherwise massive outbreaks will occur resulting in a massive numbers of fatalities.
 They point to pre-vaccine era data as proof.
-On the CDC website, it states:
+The CDC website states:

 Before pertussis vaccines became widely available in the 1940s, about 200,000 children got sick with it each year in the United States and about 9,000 died as a result of the infection.

 If you look at the US Vital Statistics from 1900-1940, you see that deaths from whooping cough were often less than 9000.
+The peak mortality was witnessed in 1923, with 9269 deaths.
 So it appears that the historical figures the CDC uses are selectively chosen to hype up the fear of death from this illness.

-In 2012, after a decade of the highest vaccination levels ever, the US experienced the worst whooping cough outbreak since the 1950s, with about 50,000 cases of illness (pre-vaccine era outbreaks ranged between 103,000 to 265,000 cases).
+In 2012, after nearly a decade of the highest vaccination levels ever reached, the US experienced the worst whooping cough outbreak since the 1950s, with about 50,000 cases of illness (pre-vaccine era outbreaks ranged between 103,000 to 265,000 cases).
 That large 2012 outbreak resulted in 20 deaths.
 If that 2012 outbreak had been comparable in size to outbreaks of the past, that likely would have translated into 40-120 deaths in 2012.
 So 40-120 deaths in 2012, compared to 9000 deaths in the pre-vaccine era.
-That's quite the change in lethality.
+That's quite a change in lethality.

 To add to those figures, let's look at a different study published in 2006.
 This study is quoted as saying (emphasis mine):